-These are aimed at young riders who want to improve their skills and have fun.
+These are aimed at young riders, aged 6-16 years, who want to improve their skills and have fun.
 It is also the best starting point for those wishing to race.
 Many of our Go-Riders take part in racing (cyclo-cross, road, track and MTB) and all our national champions began on grass in Go-Ride sessions.
-Regular sessions are held in the south of Edinburgh for 8-16 year olds (The Inch Park and Liberton High School) and in the north of Edinburgh for 6-16 year olds (Corstorphine Hill or Drumbrae Sports Centre), and a new venue in 2019, Queen Margaret University in east Edinburgh.
+Regular sessions are held in the south of Edinburgh (The Inch Park and Liberton High School) and in the north of Edinburgh (Corstorphine Hill or Drumbrae Sports Centre).
+A lack of coaches has forced us to stop running sessions at Queen Margaret University in east Edinburgh.
+We hope to resume sessions at this venue in the future.
 Sessions last for one and a half hours.

 Winter: Saturday afternoons 2-3.30pm, Summer: Monday evenings 6.30-8pm.

 Please check the What's On page for times and details of the current Go-Ride Youth sessions.

 The Inch Park sessions are held in two locations.
 In south Edinburgh's Inch Park off Glenallen Drive.
 This backs onto the Cameron Toll shopping centre.
 Toilets are located in Inch House in the centre of the Park.
 Meet here for the sessions.
 Also at Liberton High School, Gilmerton Road, EH17 7PT.